Addiction: Advocacy

 Stigma can lead to feelings of shame that can prevent people with substance use disorders from seeking help and interfere with provision of harm reduction services.
 It can influence healthcare policy, making it difficult for these individuals to access treatment.
+For designing and implementing effective and evidence-based stigma prevention and intervention, it is important do both, identify persons who are more likely to be stigmatized (e.g., male or those addicted to drugs believed to be "stronger") and target those more likely to stigmatize (e.g., those with lacking or limited familiarity with addiction or more conservative individuals).

 Artists attempt to change the societal perception of addiction from a punishable moral offense to instead a chronic illness necessitating treatment.
 This form of advocacy can help to relocate the fight of addiction from a judicial perspective to the public health system.

-Artists who have personally lived with addiction and/or undergone recovery may use art to depict their experiences in a manner that uncovers the "human face of addiction".
+Artists who have personally lived with addiction or undergone recovery may use art to depict their experiences in a manner that uncovers the "human face of addiction".
 By bringing experiences of addiction and recovery to a personal level and breaking down the "us and them", the viewer may be more inclined to show compassion, forego stereotypes and stigma of addiction, and label addiction as a social rather than individual problem.

 According to Santora the main purposes in using art as a form of advocacy in the education and prevention of substance use disorders include: